Eat Well to Be Well

 If you eat it first thing in the morning, such as in an omelet, you’ll be less hungry all day, naturally!

 And, if you’re wondering about the eggs that I mentioned above, did you know that they really aren’t a high cholesterol culprit?
 In a recent 6-week study, where participants ate 2 eggs every day, there was absolutely no change in total cholesterol level.
 And eggs are quite nutritious.

 Participants in a recent study who included grapefruit to their daily diet lost about 3.5 lbs within a 12-week period.
 More study is required to verify the connection, but scientists feel the effect may be due to the fruit’s ability to lower insulin levels and thus help the body to process energy more efficiently.

 Eat a small handful of nuts 20 or so minutes before a meal to curb your appetite.
-Eating good fats such as walnuts, almonds, and peanuts stimulate your body’s production of cholecystokinin (CCK), a hormone which messages your brain you’ve had enough to eat.
+Eating good nutrition such as walnuts, almonds, and peanuts stimulate your body’s production of HGH and cholecystokinin (CCK), a hormone which messages your brain you’ve had enough to eat.
 Slowing the emptying of your stomach will also keep you feeling full.